RLVE: Scaling Up Reinforcement Learning for Language Models with Adaptive Verifiable Environments: : A Suite of 400 Environments Created through Environment Engineering

 We design how incrementing the difficulty level $d$ leads to harder sampled problems for each environment independently.
 We achieve this by ensuring that solving any lower-difficulty problem is reducible to, or a subproblem of, solving a higher-difficulty one from the same environment.

-For example, in sorting, increasing the array length naturally increases difficulty: if a model can sort arrays of length $(N+1)$, it must also be able to sort any array of length $N$, since inserting the smallest element at the beginning of a length-$N$ array produces a length-$(N+1)$ array whose solution implies the former.
+For example, in sorting, if a model can sort arrays of length $(N+1)$, it must also be able to sort any array of length $N$, since inserting the smallest element at the beginning of a length-$N$ array produces a length-$(N+1)$ array whose solution implies the former.
 Similarly, integrating all functions whose expression trees have $(N+1)$ nodes presupposes the ability to handle all functions with $N$ nodes (e.g., solving $\int (f + 1)$ implies solving $\int f$).
 Thus, in these two environments, a larger difficulty level $d$ corresponds to a longer array length and a larger expression tree size, respectively.